ofnote/tsalib/README.md

 ### Sequence of shape transformations: `warp` operator

-The `warp` operator allows squeezing in multiple shape transformations in a single line using the **shorthand** notation.
-The operator takes in 3 inputs, an input tensor, a sequence of shape transformations, and the corresponding transform types (view transform -> 'v', permute transform -> 'p').
+The `warp` operator allows squeezing in multiple shape transformations in a single line using the tensor **shorthand** notation ([TSN]((notebooks/shorthand.md)).
+The operator takes in an input tensor, a sequence of shape transformations, and the corresponding transform types (view transform -> 'v', permute transform -> 'p').
 See docs for transform types [here](notebooks/shorthand.md#warp-transformation).

 ```python
     x: 'btd' = torch.randn(B, T, D)